DSD-DBS/capella-collab-manager/README.md

 Turns local Capella experience into a browser-based collaboration platform for model-based projects.
 Designed to enable co-working across multiple organizations.
 Here are some of the key features:

+* Run Capella in a browser (spaw) - without installation of any software
+*
 * Supports both git and TeamForCapella co-working models
 * SSO via OAuth2
 * No need to install or maintain local Capella clients - clients are made on demand in a underlaying Kubernetes cluster